paramountgroup/Private-Blockchain-Notary-Service/README.md

 ## Prerequisites  - Node.js
-This API requires node.js, node package manager (npm) & express.js
+This API requires node.js, node package manager (npm) & express.js, dependencies are included in the node folder

 ### To install install node.js on your windows machine: